South Beach Diet Plan (PDF and PRINTABLE)

 - Limited light beer 12 oz (355 ml)

-Fruits limited to 1-3 servings per day are allowed except fruits like watermelon, raisins, pineapple, and figs. A serving is about 115grams.
+Fruits are limited to 1-3 servings per day are allowed except fruits like watermelon, raisins, pineapple, and figs. A serving is about 115 grams.

-Foods to Avoid in Phase 2 & 3
+Foods to Avoid in Phases 2 & 3

 - Whole milk, butter, and coconut oil